Hayes Grier

 Benjamin Hayes Grier (born June 8, 2000) is an American Internet personality.
-He became known for his popularity on the Vine, a now-defunct video sharing service.
+He became known for his popularity on Vine, a now-defunct video sharing service.

 Early life

 Grier is the third child of four in his family.
-His oldest brother, Will, completed his college football career in 2018 as the starting quarterback for West Virginia University and was chosen by the Carolina Panthers in the third round of the 2019 NFL Draft.
+His oldest brother, Will, completed his college football career in 2018 as the starting quarterback for West Virginia University and was chosen by the Carolina Panthers in the third round of the 2019 NFL draft.
 He has another older brother, Nash, who is also known for posting videos on Vine.
+He also has a younger sister.

 Grier was a celebrity contestant on the 21st season of Dancing With The Stars, partnering with Emma Slater.
 Competing at age 15, he is the youngest male contestant to have ever been on the show.
 On October 26 (Week 7), Grier and Slater were eliminated and finished the competition in 8th place, with the show's co-host, Tom Bergeron, remarking that he was "leaving on a night when he excelled."
 Shortly after leaving the show, Grier signed a deal with Creative Artists Agency for media and publishing exposure and announced that he'd be joining the Dancing With The Stars Tour in early 2015.
 Hayes is also in the Hulu TV show called Freakish season one and has a reality show on the app go90 called Top Grier.

 In November 2016, Grier released his first novel, Hollywood Days with Hayes.
 In 2017, Verizon renewed Top Grier for two more seasons.
 The show revolves around the life of the 17-year old digital influencer and his family and friends.